woohoolabs/zen/README.md

 }
 ```

-In order to use property injection, you have to annotate your properties with `@Inject` and provide their type with a `@var` PHPDoc tag in the following way:
+In order to use property injection, you have to annotate your properties with `@Inject` (mind the case-sensitivity) and provide their type with a `@var` PHPDoc tag in the following way:

 ```php
 /**